Nvos/comparison2023/evaluation.md

 - Single directional data flow
 - Clear separation between read and write operations
 - First class typescript support
+- Separation between template (handled by compiler) and reactivity (handler by runtime via `solid-js`), ensures that logic wont be affected by compiler

 ## Cons
 - Batching is at times not consistent
 - Slight differences in how data is read from `store` and `createSignal`